hjorslev/awesome-stars/README.md

 ## Go

+- [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
 - [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A prompt theme engine for any shell.
 - [authelia/authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security